-- 7.1.1 The requirements of the present Section are aimed at providing additional safety measures in respect of ships carrying packaged dangerous goods and dangerous goods in bulk. - 7.1.2 For the purpose of the present Section, the following additional definitions and abbreviations have been adopted.

-ADN is the European Agreement concerning the International Carriage of Dangerous Goods by Inland Waterways adopted by the AND Administrative Committee including the AND Regulations, applicability of which is specified directly in the current version of the AND Regulations (the AND Regulations can be downloaded from the website: http://www.unece.org/trans/danger/danger.html).

-BC Rules are the Rules for Safe Carriage of Bulk Cargoes by Sea (STO 318.1.38-2009) means national rules of the Russian Federation for safe carriage of bulk cargoes.

-Bulk Cargoes of Group A consist of cargoes which may liquefy if shipped at a moisture content in excess of their transportable moisture limit.

-Bulk Cargoes of Group B consist of cargoes which possess a chemical hazard which could give rise to a dangerous situation on a ship.

-Bulk Cargoes of Group C consist of cargoes which are neither liable to liquefy (Group A) nor to possess chemical hazards (Group B).

-Dangerous goods are substances, materials and products covered by the IMDG Code.
+- 7.1.1 The requirements of the present Section are aimed at providing additional safety measures in respect of ships carrying packaged dangerous goods and dangerous goods in bulk. - 7.1.2 For the purpose of the present Section, the following additional definitions and abbreviations have been adopted. - A D N is the European Agreement concerning the International Carriage of Dangerous Goods by Inland Waterways adopted by the ADN Administrative Committee including the AND Regulations, applicability of which is specified directly in the current version of the AND Regulations (ADN 2021 Regulations (ECE/TRANS/301) applicable as from 1 January 2021). - BC Rules are the Rules for Safe Carriage of Bulk Cargoes by Sea (STO 318.1.38-2009) means national rules of the Russian Federation for safe carriage of bulk cargoes. - Bulk Cargoes of Group A consist of cargoes which may liquefy if shipped at a moisture content in excess of their transportable moisture limit. - Bulk Cargoes of Group B consist of cargoes which possess a chemical hazard which could give rise to a dangerous situation on a ship. - Bulk Cargoes of Group C consist of cargoes which are neither liable to liquefy (Group A) nor to possess chemical hazards (Group B). - Dangerous goods are substances, materials and products covered by the IMDG Code.